Postgraduate

 Who's this course for?

-The Master of Renewable and Future Energy is a specialist master's for students who have already completed an engineering degree.
+The Master of Renewable and Future Energy (MRFE) is a specialist master's for students who have already completed an engineering degree.
 Completing this course does not qualify you to practice as engineer in Australia.
 You must have completed a degree accredited under the Washington Accord or undergo a migrant skills assessment by Engineers Australia in order to practice as an engineer in Australia.
 If you're seeking an accredited degree you should consider the Master of Professional Engineering.

 Hear from the Course Coordinator